 - Capacity for the products to be made in their workshop;

-- Tendency to subcontract (with a bit of luck it can be detected during an audit, for example if the packing department’s output data can be compared to those of the main production processes);
+- The tendency to subcontract (with a bit of luck it can be detected during an audit, for example, if the packing department’s output data can be compared to those of the main production processes);

 - Peak and low seasons.

 Let’s start from the assumption that your suppliers do want to make everything in house.
 They might still resort to subcontracting for several reasons, including:

 - Poor planning system and unexpected delays in production;

 - Insufficient capacity to produce all orders.

 Fortunately, there are simple solutions to these two problems.
 Some consulting firms provide guidance to manufacturers.

 Obviously, factories don’t want to pay for that service (or for any type of service, really).
 But some buyers pay 50% of the fees and push their suppliers to pay the other 50%.